Bombardment of Cherbourg: Initial stages

-At 12:20, Group 1 destroyers laid smoke to protect the heavy ships in Fire Support Area 3, then closed nearer to the shore to gain more effective fire on the Querqueville battery.
+At 12:20, Group 1 destroyers laid smoke to protect the heavy ships in Fire Support Area 3, then closed nearer to the shore to gain more effective fire on the Querqueville Battery.
 German fire concentrated on HMS Glasgow and Enterprise, hitting Glasgow twice, but she was able to rejoin.
 After two hours of dueling, all four German guns were temporarily neutralized.
 Air spot followed the operations at the landing beaches.
 Pairs of Spitfires, including pilots off the heavy ships, were to loiter 45 minutes over their target.
 Only half were able to reach the area, the others were driven off by flak, turned away with engine trouble, or could not navigate to the target assignment.
 Soon after, Texas was struck by a German 280 mm shell which hit the top of the ship's armored conning tower.
 The shell did not penetrate the armor but did explode, ripping up the deck of the bridge.
-The helmsman of the ship, a 21-year-old Quartermaster 3rd Class Christen Norman Christensen, was centered directly below the blast and was killed, the first and last combat fatality to occur on board.
-The captain, then Captain Charles Adams Baker, was outside the bridge when the ship was hit and escaped the blast unharmed.
+The helmsman of the ship, a 21-year-old quartermaster, 3rd Class Christen Norman Christensen, was centered directly below the blast and was killed, the first and last combat fatality to occur on board.
+The captain, Charles Adams Baker, was outside the bridge when the ship was hit and escaped the blast unharmed.
 Soon after the order was given to abandon bridge and the surviving members made it down to the armored conning tower to continue the battle.

 At 12:12, the first call for fire came in from VII Corps shore fire control parties.
 Following their corrections, Nevada and Quincy took out the fortified target in 25 minutes.
 They continued with targets of opportunity for about three hours.
 Tuscaloosa was distributing its fire among targeted strong points directed by shore fire control, when flak hit its two Spitfires and they were forced to retire.
 In the first hour, Ellyson identified coastal battery fire nearby the town of Gruchy.
 Glasgow and her air spot silenced it with 54 rounds.
 The destroyer Emmons answered the fire on Fort De l'Est on one of the harbor breakwaters, but by the time the target was silenced, a well camouflaged battery began walking fire closer to the ship operating from a range of 15,000 yd.
 Rodman dropped smoke, and Emmons withdrew.